-Pomona, a rural town of about 1000 people, is on the North Coast railway line 125 km north of central Brisbane and 25 km inland from Noosa Heads.
+Pomona, a rural town on the North Coast railway line is 125 km north of central Brisbane and 25 km inland from Noosa Heads.

 When the North Coast railway was opened in 1891 a railway siding named Pinbarren was placed at the future Pomona township.
 The Pinbarren school was opened in 1897, but local opinion wanted a different name for the township allotments soon to be auctioned.
 Considering that local soil and climate were suited to fruit growing, the name of the Roman goddess of fruit, Pomona was proposed and agreed to by government authorities in 1900.
 Pinbarren is now the name of an adjoining rural/residential locality north of Pomona.